 Quite frankly, the biggest thing that holds so many great lawyers, accountants, and consultants from progressing their career is knowing how to find the time for business development.
 So much so that I regularly write, speak and train specifically on this one topic.

 In this article, I tell you exactly how to make time and headspace for business development.
-By the way, this article comes from a fragment of our Progress To Partner Virtual Masterclass “How to win work in only 30 minutes without leaving your house”.
-If you want to listen to the whole masterclass, join Progress to Partner for just $1 and get access to the full recording.
+By the way, this article comes from a fragment of my Progress To Partner Academy Virtual Masterclass “How to win work in only 30 minutes without leaving your house”.
+Need a little helping planning your business development and marketing efforts?
+Click here to download my FREE Guide to Creating your Marketing Plan.

 The 5 Ps you need to keep in mind to create time for business development